• Skip to primary navigation

 A pot with zucchini flowers, a plate with stuffed flowers and a bowl with yogurt and herbs.

-As a child, I spend my summers in Chania, Crete.
+As a child, I spent my summers in Chania, Crete.
 I loved watching my grandma make these amazing stuffed blossoms with ease & great skill.

 What Are Squash Blossoms & what do they taste like?